Townleap

 Should I move to Copenhagen or Hamburg?

-Copenhagen wins this one convincingly — the data doesn't lie.
-Hamburg has its charms, but the numbers favor Copenhagen.
+Copenhagen edges ahead 78 to 73.
+Hamburg isn't far behind — it depends what matters to you.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Copenhagen or Hamburg?

-Copenhagen: Denmark Work Permit / EU Blue Card (moderate requirements, Up to 4 years (renewable)).
-Hamburg: Germany Freelancer Visa (complex process, 1–3 years).
+Copenhagen: Denmark Pay Limit Scheme (Beløbsordningen) (moderate requirements, Up to 4 years (renewable)).
+Hamburg: EU Blue Card (Germany) (complex process, Up to 4 years).
 See each city's profile page for full requirements.